-3. Meals Family will provide all necessary food to prepare nutritious meals, snacks and beverages for Nanny and child/ren during working hours. ☐ Nanny is responsible for providing her own food during work.
-Food items request ed by Nanny: attorney licensed to The fields below are paid time off is requ practice in the merely inforruired, and/or a eir jurisdiction to d mational guides and any legal requireme .
-The parties to this Agreer letermine if there are required d are not meant as formal a ents regarding paid time of rements regard advice as to w f. ding paid time off hether or not any = - = week(s) of paid vacations ne Nanny's work for the Fan • he vacation will • e Ivaning's work for the Fan - · · mily as much notice as reas onably possib ole or as required by law, and ideally days' notice Э. b.
-When the Family travels or has personal days and does not need the Nanny to work, the N lanny ☐ Will ☐ V Vill not be paid d If the Family opts to days. pay the Nanr ny, the Family will p pay the Nanny \$ per day for a ny such non-working c.
-Sick Days: Sick days may be req Paid uired by law in ce • How many?ase consult with your attorney Conditions: Personal Days: ☐ Paid ☐ Not paid How many?
+3. Meals Family will provice child/ren during - • • nutritious meals, snacks ar nd beverages fo or Nanny and ] Nanny is respons sible for provid ing her own food o during work.
+Fo ood items requeste ed by Nanny:

+Pa at Th torney licensed to ne fields below are practice in the merely inform ir jurisdiction to de ational guides and The parties to this Agreer require are not meant as formal at regarding paid time of rements regardi advice as to who ing paid time off accrue at a rate of hours/day s per month of the week(s) of paid vacation week(s) of paid vacation werk for the Fan e vacation will

+Nanny requires dayw, and ideally nily as much notice as reas sonably possible e or as required by b. .
+When the Family t travels or has p personal days and o does not need the Nanny to work, the Na anny ] Will W ill not be paid the Family opts to ys. pay the Nanny , the Family will pa y the Nanny \$ per day for any / such non-working Sick Days: Sick days may be requ Paid Ired by law in cert · How many?e consult with your attorney Conditions: Personal Days: ☐ Paid ☐ Not paid How many?
 Conditions: d.
-Paid/Unpaid Holi (please check wher - New Years Eve ☐ Off ☐ Paid Thanksgiving Day Off ☐ Paid New Years Day ☐ Off ☐ Paid Day After Thanksgiving Off ☐ Paid Memorial Day ☐ Off ☐ Paid Christmas Eve Off ☐ Paid 4th of July ☐ Off ☐ Paid Christmas Day Off ☐ Paid Labor Day ☐ Off ☐ Paid Martin Luther King Day ☐ Off ☐ Paid Others: ☐ Off ☐ Paid ☐ Off ☐ Paid
+Paid/Unpaid Holic • New Years Eve ☐ Off ☐ Paid Thanksgiving Day Off ☐ Paid New Years Day Off ☐ Paid Day After Thanksgiving Off ☐ Paid Memorial Day Off ☐ Paid Christmas Eve Off ☐ Paid 4th of July Off ☐ Paid Christmas Day Off ☐ Paid Labor Day Off Paid Martin Luther King Day ☐ Off ☐ Paid Others: Off ☐ Paid Off ☐ Paid